ikepgh/AmiTwitter/trunk/README.txt

 Have an established Twitter account, Enter your Twitter account username/password in the 'Settings' window, be connected to the internet.
 It currently also helps if you are already following some people.
+Additionally, it can be started from the commandline for a more verbose output (should you desire).

 VERSION HISTORY
 ---------------

 0.xx - Initial Release (Coming soon...)

-0.19 - Fixed resize issue; cleaned up error checking; renamed friends_timeline to the new home_timeline; added TheBar.mcc buttons and MasonIcons
+0.20 - Added Followers, Following lists of most recent tweets (currently only by User ID); began search implementation 0.19 - Fixed resize issue; cleaned up error checking; renamed friends_timeline to the new home_timeline; added TheBar.mcc buttons and MasonIcons
 0.18 - Revised display of name/location/following/followers/tweets stats; reworked interface; added user/pass Test routine,